dolphin-acoustics-vip/database-management-system/README.md

 - Storage of aggregate contour statistics (csv)
 - export of contour files in a different format (ctr)
 - quality assurance at each stage of the pipeline
-> **Note:** not all functionalities listed above have been implemented.
-In addition, the list above is neither detailed nor exhaustive.
-For a live record of all feature requests, please view the GitHub issues page.
-For more detail  on the design of each of these stages, please view the DBMS April 2024 handover document.

 The storage of such data was split into two separate streams which were then managed by a Web App:
 - storing file metadata in a database (the Meta Base)